June is butterflies...and one relaxed dog.

 "The love of a dog is a pure thing.
 He gives you a trust which is total.
 You must not betray it." ~ Michel Houellebecq, a French poet and novelist.

 “An afternoon in the shade”.
-12 x 12 gallery-wrapped canvas, mixed media painting of Chico, my 12 year old Havanese.
+12 x 12 gallery-wrapped canvas, mixed media portrait of Havanese Chico, 12 years old.

-When he is happy to see us, he bounces around, and I swear, has a big grin on his face.
+When he is happy to see us, he bounces around, with a big grin on his face.
 Most times though, he is quite content to lie quietly on a comfortable cushion and watch household activities.

-I decided to paint him outdoors for this portrait.
-After all, we are almost into summer here in Canada, and just like his human family, he loves the cool grass on his paws and the shady areas of the yard.
+For this portrait, I painted him outdoors.
+After all, we are almost into summer here in Canada, and just like his human family, he loves the cool grass on his paws, and the shady areas of the yard.

 Below is the original photo used as inspiration for the whimsical portrait I painted of him.

-You can tell that I was aiming for a fanciful, soft portrait of our little puppy, as I often call him.
+I was aiming for a fanciful, soft portrait of our little puppy.
 And in keeping with the puppy theme, I have made him look a little pudgier than he is in real life.